Thomas Wyndham (Royal Navy officer): Career

 However, near the end of the war, the English commander, the Earl of Rutland, was required to investigate Wyndham's activities capturing foreign merchant vessels in the Firth.
 These disputed prizes included a coal-ship, seven Norwegian vessels laden with meal, pitch and timber, 4 French ships, a small warship he gave to his nephew, John Luttrell, another ship laden with soap and madder, and others.
 On 29 March 1550, the day peace was declared in England, Wyndham was sent to Scotland with two post horses and five Scottish hostages to exchange for Luttrell, who had been captured at Broughty.

 Around 1550, Hans Eworth painted Wyndham's, Wilford's, and John Luttrell's portraits.
 Wyndham wears a powder flask at his neck and a gun over his shoulder inscribed, "TW, aetatis XLII.MDL," indicating he was 42 in 1550.
 In 1590, the picture was called, "Of Mr Thomas Wyndham drowned in the Sea returninge from Ginny."

 "Ginny", meaning Guinea, was the name used for the western part of Africa now including Nigeria.
 The voyage to Guinea was backed by George Barnes of London.
 The planned voyage was noted by the Imperial ambassador Jean Scheyfve.
 In May 1553 Scheyfve thought Wyndham might employ a Portuguese pilot called Pinteado and sail in July.
 Thomas Wyndham's crew for this 1553 expedition included a future noteworthy explorer in his own right, Martin Frobisher.
-Wyndham and his crew were received in person by the Oba (king) of Benin City, who in turn traded with them.
+Wyndham and his crew were received in person by the Oba ('king') of Kingdom of Benin, who in turn traded with them.
 Wyndham died in 1554 at sea off Benin, on the return leg of his voyage.
 He left John Luttrell £100 in his will.